tavinhossaur/tavinhossaur/README.md

 Twitter: https://twitter.com/tavinhossaur
 LinkedIn: https://www.linkedin.com/in/octávio-barassa-a8090720a

-I am from Brazil, i am a high school student, very interested in the programming area, I do not have much experience yet, as I have never worked in the area, but I have a considerable knowledge of the techniques for coding and good practice, because in my school, we have technical course, and one of them is Systems Development, which i chose for study.
+I am from Brazil, i am a high school student, very interested in the programming area and in the tecnologies in general.
+I am studying Systems Development and have a considerable knowledge of the techniques for coding and the good practices as a programmer.
-I have good knowledge in C++, HTML, CSS, SQLServer, and I am still learning C#, PHP, JavaScript, Kotlin, and Java
+I have good knowledge in C++, HTML, CSS, SQLServer, Kotlin, and I am still learning C#, PHP, JavaScript and Java

 And everything that has a black theme, is enabled for me.